AdobeDocs/workfront.it-IT/help/quicksilver/planning/architecture/create-workspace-hierarchies.md

 author: Alina
 recommendations: noDisplay, noCatalog
 exl-id: 2f83c427-4439-499d-a0b2-fc8630552cae
-source-git-commit: 9a7ab1928bfd25c197fca65eddfba1bc01977ea7
+source-git-commit: 16da53ace7c5b3fadf9b4142ac6146bc3fe5ebd5
 workflow-type: tm+mt
-source-wordcount: '894'
+source-wordcount: '949'
-ht-degree: 1%
+ht-degree: 2%

 ---

-# Creare gerarchie area di lavoro
+# Creare gerarchie di aree di lavoro

 <!--<span class="preview">The information on this page refers to functionality not yet generally available.
 It is available only in the Preview environment for all customers.
 After the monthly releases to Production, the same features are also available in the Production environment for customers who enabled fast releases. </span>